i-MSCP/phpmyadmin/doc/html/_sources/config.txt

     Limit for length of :term:`URL` in links.
 When length would be above this limit, it is replaced by form with button.
 This is required as some web servers (:term:`IIS`) have problems with long :term:`URL` .

+.. config:option:: $cfg['CSPAllow']

+    :type: string
+    :default: ``''``

+    Additional string to include in allowed script sources in Content Security Policy header.

+    This can be useful when you want to include some external javascript files in :file:`config.footer.inc.php` or :file:`config.header.inc.php`, which
+    would be normally not allowed by Content Security Policy.

 .. config:option:: $cfg['DisableMultiTableMaintenance']